Who says slime can’t be used as a tool for scientific inquiry?

 3. Electric slime

-Electric slime is a fun and creative way to make circuits and make slime at the same time!
+Electric slime is a fun and creative way to make circuits while playing with slime at the same time!
 Who wouldn’t want to hang out and make fun LED colors all day?
-Check out our post on making your electrically conductive slime light up and then ponder this:
+Check out our post on making your electrically conductive slime light up and ask yourself this:

 Can I make better conductive slime?

 This requires you to learn about substances that are conductive and try to mix them into your clear slime base.
-Then test the slime either by looking at the amount of light emitted from your diode or using a multimeter to discover if you made even better conductive slime.
+Test the slime either by looking at the amount of light emitted from your diode or using a multimeter to discover if you made even better conductive slime.

 Can I make insulating slime?